Calling Test

 Lord, I have wondered so many times why You made me this way.

 But I am choosing to believe that You do not make mistakes.
-That every part of me was designed on purpose — for a purpose I might not see yet.
+Every part of me was designed on purpose — for a purpose I might not see yet.

 Show me what I was made for.
 Help me stop apologizing for my design and start deploying it.